The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 After detailed investigation of the production procedure several weak points were identified: the design of the copper lines, the cutting method of PA0s, and the lack of individual lines electrical testing.
 In addition, the glue used between the two PA0 layers was changed from acrylic to epoxy type out of concerns of radiation tolerance, leading to an increase in stiffness.

-We solved the problematic points by improving not only the production and testing process but also the procedures to define well reviewed and approved specifications: the design was improved to be more tolerant to mechanical stress; the original acrylic glue, more flexible and sufficiently radiation tolerant, was used; a laser cutting method was introduced; electrical measurements of each individual line resistance and isolation from the neighboring lines were performed; fully documented specifications including all the design details, tolerances, and testing procedures were prepared, formally signed-off, and forwarded to the manufacturer.
+The problematic points were solved by improving the production and testing process as well as the sign-off procedures used to define reviewed and approved specifications: the design was improved to be more tolerant to mechanical stress; the original acrylic glue, more flexible and sufficiently radiation tolerant, was used; a laser cutting method was introduced; electrical measurements of each individual line resistance and isolation from the neighboring lines were performed; fully documented specifications including all the design details, tolerances, and testing procedures were prepared, formally signed-off, and forwarded to the manufacturer.

 The final mass production started in 2015 at Taiyo Industrial~\citeCompany{Taiyo}.
 Electrical tests were performed by Taiyo for origamis and Daiei Electronics~\citeCompany{Daiei} for PA0s, selecting only circuits with no failures.
 Gluing of the PA0 on the origami, the assembly with surface mount passive components and \apv\ chips, as well as the wirebonding of the chips digital and power lines, were performed in companies, with frequent visual inspection steps, while the final inspection and electrical test on the assembled origami boards were performed at KEK.